s6learia/Final_project_arias_leonardo/README.md

 ## Usage

-To get started clone this repository and change the directory to the new created folder with
+To get started clone this repository and change the directory to the new created folder, writing the following lines in the powershell

 ```console
 $ git clone https://github.com/s6learia/Final_project_arias_leonardo.git